Electricity Demand and Grid Impacts of AI Data Centers: Challenges and Prospects: Electricity Demand of AI Data Centers

 \subsection{AI Computing Load Patterns at Different Stages}

-Since AI computing constitutes the dominant share of electricity consumption in AI data centers, this subsection analyzes its load patterns and characteristics across the four main stages of AI model workflows: \textit{preparation}, \textit{training}, \textit{fine-tuning}, and \textit{inference} \cite{touvron2023llama,liu2024deepseek}.
+Since AI computing constitutes the dominant share of electricity consumption in AI data centers, this subsection analyzes its load patterns and characteristics across the four main stages of the AI model lifecycle: \textit{preparation}, \textit{training}, \textit{fine-tuning}, and \textit{inference} \cite{touvron2023llama}.